 Your current quota usage and limit.
 Note: Accessing this endpoint does not count against your limit.

-Information on a particular postcode, including its location in WGS84 latitude/longitude, and the areas it is contained within.
+Information on a particular postcode, including its centroid location in WGS84 latitude/longitude, and the areas that is contained within.

 generation, to return results from a previous generation.